-Graduate students wishing to take a leave of absence from the University (for reasons of: 1) military service, 2) serious illness 3) parental leave or 4) another reason deemed adequate for interrupting graduate studies) should seek advice from their specialization coordinators and supervising professors (if any).
-Graduate students must submit a request in writing with the approval of their departmental Specialization Coordinator and Supervising Professor (if there is one) to the Graduate College.
+Graduate students wishing to take a leave of absence from the University, for reasons of 1) military service, 2) serious illness 3) parental leave or 4) another reason deemed adequate for interrupting graduate studies) should seek advice from their specialization coordinators and supervising professors (if any).
+Graduate students must submit a request in writing with the approval of their faculty Specialization Coordinator and Supervising Professor (if there is one) to the Graduate College.
 The Associate Vice Provost for Graduate Studies will give the final approval.
-The leave cannot exceed one year.
-Leave of absence request forms may be obtained online.
+The leave cannot exceed one year, and readmission requirements may apply.
+Leave of absence request forms may be obtained

 Any financial obligations incurred are not waived by a leave of absence.
 Students who are receiving stipends will have these suspended during their leaves.
 Continuous registration requirements will not apply while the student is on approved leave.
-Furthermore, a leave of absence does not extend the time limits allowed for completion of degree.
+Furthermore, a leave of absence does not extend the time limits allowed for completion of degree, nor does it extend the originally agreed upon financial or tuition support as offered in letters of admission.
+See online.

+funding policy.
 Students on F-1 or J-1 visas must consult with the Office of International Student and Scholar Services before requesting a leave.